-– I think, – Selma talked licking the chestnut puree off her spoon with pleasure, – Hanukkah is really great! –
+“I think…” Selma talked, licking the chestnut puree off her spoon with pleasure “Hanukkah is really great!”.

-– I also think Hanukkah is great, – said Aleksandar getting annoyed – but I just say that Bogdan cleans his boots well and leaves them in front of the door for Saint Nicholas day and the next day there is a present for him in the boot, if he has been a good boy. –
+“I also think Hanukkah is great,” said Aleksandar getting annoyed, “But Bogdan cleans his boots well and leaves them in front of the door for Saint Nicholas and the next day there is a present for him in the boot, if he was a good boy.”

-– Well, all right, it is nice, too, – the mother said preparing another spoon of chestnut puree for Selma, forming a round mouthful big enough and small enough for her little mouth, – and a lot of Serbs celebrate Saint Nicholas as slava .
-So does Aunt-Zora…Do you remember Aunt-Zora Hercog?
-As a matter of fact, her married name is Branković now. – the mother looked at her children inquisitively for a while, and then continued, – Aunt-Zora is married to a Serb, so she celebrates Saint Nicholas, too.
-Yet, she also pays visits to her father’s family for Hanukkah! –
+“Well, all right, that is also nice,” his mother said, preparing another spoon of chestnut puree for Selma.
+Forming a round mouthful big enough and small enough for her little mouth.
+“And a lot of Serbs celebrate Saint Nicholas day as slava 1.
+So does Aunt Zora…Do you remember Aunt Zora Hercog?
+As a matter of fact, her married name is Branković now,” Aleksandar’s mother looked at her children inquisitively for a while and then continued, “Aunt Zora is married to a Serb, so she celebrates Saint Nicholas day too.
+Yet, she also pays visits to her father’s family for Hanukkah!”

-– And she gets her Hanukkah gelt twice! – Selma concluded excited.
+“And she gets her Hanukkah gelt twice!”
+Selma concluded, excited.

-– What is it called then? – asked Selma.
+“What is it called then?” asked Selma.

-– I don’t know…a present, I suppose? – Aleksandar mused taking a big spoonful of chestnut puree.
+“I don’t know…a present, I suppose?”
+Aleksandar mused, taking a big spoonful of chestnut puree.

-Aleksandar liked Hanukkah days, not only because of presents, but he also enjoyed the mysterious little flame of the candles they would light every evening –one more each evening –on the eight-branched candle holder called hanukkiah.
-In fact, a hanukkiah had nine branches but the candle in the very middle of it didn’t count, for it was used merely to light all other eight candles.
-During these days they would be visited by uncle Julije, the aunt, Pavle and other relatives.
-The adults would play cards, while children would spin a dreidel playing “nes gadol haya sham”.
-Although Pavle was no longer a child, he would sit with the children spinning a dreidel.
+Aleksandar liked Hanukkah days, not only because of the presents but he also enjoyed the mysterious little flames of the candles they would light every evening-–one more each evening-–on their eight-branched candle holder, hanukkiah.
+In fact, a hanukkiah had nine branches but the candle in the very middle of it didn’t count, for it was merely used to light all other eight candles.
+During these days they were visited by uncle Julije, the aunt, Pavle and other relatives.
+The adults would play cards, while children would spin a dreidel, singing “nes gadol haya sham”.
+Although Pavle was no longer a child, he would still sit with the children spinning a dreidel.
 He was the best at it.
-Later uncle Julije and the father would talk about brave Judah Maccabee – whose name means “a hammer” in Hebrew – who in the ancient times, when terrible occupiers had forbidden Jews to be Jews, had been fighting for three years and had liberated Jerusalem and the whole Jewish nation.
+Later uncle Julije and Aleksandar’s father would speak about brave Judah Maccabee, whose name means hammer in Hebrew.
+In ancient times, when terrible occupiers had forbidden Jews to be Jews, Judah fought.
+He fought for three years and liberated Jerusalem and the whole Jewish nation.

-– Aleksandar, for god’s sake, don’t play with your food! –
+“Aleksandar, for god’s sake, don’t play with your food!”

-– Sorry, mother. – Aleksandar awakened and put a huge bite of chestnut puree in his mouth.
+“Sorry, mother,” Aleksandar awakened and put a huge bite of chestnut puree into his mouth.

-At that moment the father came back.
+At that moment, father came back.

-– Well, I have done all that I had to.
-Have you finished? –
+“Well, I have done all that I had to.
+Have you finished?”

-– We had such a nice chestnut puree – Selma explained to father as they headed home down the pavement.
+“We had such a nice chestnut puree,” Selma explained to father as they headed home down the pavement.

-”Ding, ding, ding”, a tram greeted them.
+Ding, ding, ding, a tram greeted them.